When people dismiss interior design as a ‘frivolous’ activity, claiming…

-Metallics are easy to weave into your homewares, and can instantly create an elevated industrial look in your home that is modern and sophisticated, yet classic.
+Metallics are easy to weave into your homewares and can instantly create an elevated industrial look in your home that is modern and sophisticated, yet classic.
 But it’s a trend that can be easily overdone.
-So how do you get a look that strikes the right balance between chic and timeless without slapping metallic paint on every bare wall you can find, or adding garish pieces of metallic wall art décor?
+So how do you get a look that strikes the right balance between chic and timeless without slapping metallic paint on everything you can find or adding garish pieces of metallic wall art décor?
 After all, you don’t want to blind your guests with dazzling shiny metallics every time they walk in your door!

 Living room décor ideas using metallics

-Metallics in the home look great in small doses; adding a metallic finish here and a silvery sheen there will elevate your home, creating a sleek, modern look in any space.
+Metallics in the home look great in small doses.
+By adding a metallic finish or a silvery sheen here and there you can elevate your home, creating a sleek, modern look in any space.

 The best part about this trend is that you only need one or two pieces to create a luminous sheen in your spaces.
 When it comes to metallics in the home, less is definitely more.

-Copper and rose gold tones had a lengthy time in the limelight, but those colours made way this year for gold and brass, which retain a more classic, timeless feel.
+Copper and rose gold tones have had a lengthy time in the limelight in recent years.
+This year, those colours made way for gold and brass, which retain a more classic, timeless feel.
 Stainless steel and chrome remain trendy, while the classic black matte trend isn’t looking likely to fade anytime soon.
-Metals can range from highly polished to a dusty metal, or a more weathered look for a toned-down look.
+On-trend metal decor can range from highly polished to a dusty metal for a toned-down look.

 Mixing metals in moderation

 The mixed-metal look has proved to be a huge trend this year.
-While you can use just one colour like gold, it’s fun to mix and match, and this can create an intriguing look with a little more depth.
-You could also try using all warm metallics, like shades of gold and brass with white, or use cool chrome, silver, and pewter tones.
+While you can use just one colour like gold, it’s fun to mix and match, and this can create a look with a little more depth.
+You could also try using all warm metallics like shades of gold and brass with white, or use cool chrome, silver, and pewter tones.

-Don’t be afraid to mix your metals, and rather than playing it safe with metals in the obvious places like light fixtures, tap hardware, and furniture legs, get creative!
-Try hanging metallic wall art décor, using metallic paint with a slight sheen, or mixing up natural materials like wood with a touch of metal.
+Don’t be afraid to mix your metals.
+Rather than playing it safe with metals in the obvious places like light fixtures, tap hardware, and furniture legs, get creative!
+Try hanging metallic wall art décor, use metallic paint with a slight sheen, or mix up natural materials like wood with a touch of metal.

-A more eclectic look often feels more modern, so mix opposing finishes; matte with shiny, or patterned with plain to create intrigue for the eye.
+A more eclectic look often feels more modern.
+Therefore, try mixing opposing finishes; matte and shiny, or patterned with plain to create intrigue for the eye.

-The best way to incorporate metals in your home is by using it unexpectedly; in cushions where you combine more muted pastels with a gold sheen, mixing in a silver candle with creamy neutrals; or adding a gold hanging plant pot which pops against the greenery.
+The best way to incorporate metals in your home is by using it unexpectedly.
+Try using metals in cushions by combining more muted pastels with a gold sheen, mixing in a silver candle with creamy neutrals; or adding a gold hanging plant pot which pops against the greenery.

 Mix gold with chrome or black hardware; these can go with almost anything.
 A chrome lamp can make your office space instantly sleek, and a galaxy-style swirl of paint on a canvas with gold detailing can provide intrigue on your otherwise bare and boring walls.